tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 # Benchmarks
 I've tried collecting a set of benchmarks that would allow making some useful comparisons against other systems.
-However, since the current CPU of the system is a bit limpy compared to modern desktop workhorses, it mostly makes sense to compare these results between to see wh Thunderbolt and M2 connections
+However, since the current CPU of the system is a bit limpy compared to modern desktop workhorses, it mostly makes sense to compare these results between to see what's the general performance of eGPU and what's the difference between Thunderbolt and M2 connections

 Also, I hope that Deep Learning practitioners are going to get some useful hints of what they can expect from an eGPU-based setup compared to proper desktop machines ([here](https://lambdalabs.com/blog/2080-ti-deep-learning-benchmarks/) or [here](https://timdettmers.com/2019/04/03/which-gpu-for-deep-learning/)).